 The engraving, on the frontispiece of John Gerard’s The Herbal or General History of Plants is a representation of Dioscorides, a Greek doctor from the time of the Roman emperor Nero.
 His book on herbal medicine had been the standard text on the subject for 1,500 years.
 In other words, he was considered something of an authority on the subject of the book, and was depicted there to give it his seal of approval.
 For being the top writer in his subject, he gets a laurel wreath on his head.
+For those who are arguing that the laurel crown suggests the subject is a poet (which now, includes, disappointingly, Stanley Wells), you didn’t have to be a poet to be depicted with a crown of bay laurel.
+You just had to be so good at something that your name might live forever.
+Here is Francis 1 of France, not a poet.
+Here is the ‘Meistersinger’, a master singer but not a poet.
+What a laurel wreath symobolises in this wider sense is the Crown of Immortality, which Dioscorides had earned through writing a book that helped him cheat physical death by keeping his name alive for one and a half millenia.
 The Roman army toga is a bit of a clue, for Dioscorides was a physician in the Roman army.
 Why Shakespeare would be depicted in a toga is anyone’s guess.
 Yes of course, this is how an Elizabethan actor might have been dressed in a Roman play.
 But we have no evidence that Shakespeare was ever seen on stage in a toga, and since many other actors were seen in togas, this would hardly identify him as Shakespeare.
 If you want to do that, at least put a quill in his hand.

 We can be sure that the picture is meant to be Dioscorides because when the book was updated and reprinted in 1633, he was helpfully labelled.
 You can compare the two images for yourself.
 Here he is (lower right hand figure) in the first edition of 1597.
 And here is the same guy — same facial hair, same toga, same footwear — as the lower right hand figure in the second edition of 1633, on a plinth that says ‘Dioscorides’.
 Just in case someone thought he was Shakespeare, or Francis Drake, or someone else with a fancy moustache.

 Griffiths claims that the maize (corn on the cob) in the figure’s other hand is a reference to Titus Andronicus.
 But the ‘corn’ mentioned in Titus Andronicus is very clearly wheat, not the newly imported American plant maize.
-We know it is wheat because it is thrashed (“first thrash the corn, then burn the straw” – 2.3.123) and gathered into sheaths (“This scattered corn into one mutual sheaf” – 5.3.70).
+We know it is wheat because it is thrashed (“first thrash the corn, then burn the straw” – 2.3.123) and gathered into sheaves (“This scattered corn into one mutual sheaf” – 5.3.70).
 You do not do this with corn on the cob.
-‘Corn’ in Elizabethan England denoted any kind of grain, and according to the Oxford English Dictionary, maize was not referred to as ‘corn’ without the modifier ‘Indian’ before 1809.
-For those who are struggling with the difference, here is wheat, the ‘corn’ in Titus Andronicus, the type that can be thrashed and gathered into sheafs.
+‘Corn’ in Elizabethan England denoted any kind of grain, and according to the Oxford English Dictionary, maize was not referred to as ‘corn’ without a modifier (in the early days ‘Turkey’, and later ‘Indian’) before 1809.
+For those who are struggling with the difference, here is wheat, the ‘corn’ in Titus Andronicus, the type that can be thrashed and gathered into sheaves.

 Here is maize, known to Elizabethans ‘Indian corn’ and in this book, Gerard’s Herbal, as ‘Turkey corn': one large head of which the figure on the lower right (‘Shakespeare’/Dioscorides) is holding in his hand.